 Manila Nightlife: Things to Do at Night in Manila

-Manila is a fascinating place.
+Manila, the Philippine capital, is a fascinating city.
 The food, numerous points of contact, and beautiful sceneries all make Manila a charming place to be.
-Many tourists only use Manila as a gateway to hundreds of other Philippines Islands, but there are a lot of fun activities that can keep you in the city for a couple of days, especially at night.
+Many tourists only use Manila as a gateway to hundreds of other Philippines Islands.
+Still, there are a lot of fun activities that can keep you in the city for a couple of days, especially at night.

 Let’s explore the fun best things to do in Manila at night.